Azaijah/Milcrest_Challenge/README.md

 ## Note

-4 hour project a company invited me to complete and then completely ghosted me :)
+4 hour long project a company invited me to complete and then completely ghosted me :)